DataIntellectTech/q-REST/User_Guide.md

-# KDB-Rest-Service User Guide
+# q-REST User Guide

 ## Overview

-Kdb-rest-service is a java service that can connect to an instance of KDB and pass queries or functions with arguments.
-The rest-service offers the option make asynchronous or sunchronous calls if using the query or sychronous if using a query.
+q-REST is a java service that can connect to an instance of KDB and pass queries or functions with arguments.
+The q-REST service offers the option make asynchronous or sunchronous calls if using the query or sychronous if using a query.
 The call for either synchronous call is actually a deferred synchronous whereby we use an asynchronous call to send the query followed by a synchronous call to collect the response.
 The response has a predefined format which is shown in the `Response` section at the bottom of the document.

 ## Defining the KDB Function
 On the kdb instance, the user will have to define a function to call.
 The function could be for any purpose within kdb but must accept an object , which a two element list where element 1 is the function name and element 2 is the arguments for the function.
 This object is sent along with the `gateway.function` and the `username` in the c.jar c.ks call.

-By default the rest service has a property called  `gateway.function` in the `application.properties` file.
+By default the q-REST service has a property called  `gateway.function` in the `application.properties` file.
 This property sets the wrapping function for the function on the KDB instance.

 This value is defaulted to: